Glenturret: A portrait

 Reasons:

-- Rising demand: Premium Highland whiskies are in demand
+- Increasing Demand: Premium Highland whiskies are sought after

 🎁 Perfect as a gift